 What an animal communicator does

-I write everything down and do minimal interpretation/filtering because I usually do not know the owner or the animal personally.
-In addition to words, I get images, feelings or sounds as information so the more accurate I can be writing it all down the better.
-I am stepping into the world of the owner and the animal.
-The owner needs to be able to relate it back to the real-life situation in order to understand how to improve things for the animal.
+I write everything down during the communication session and do minimal interpretation/filtering.
+I usually do not know the owner or the animal personally.
+In addition to words, I get images, feelings or sounds as information, so the more accurate and ‘cleanly’ I can write it all down, the better.

 Different voices!